gavinlyonsrepo/Display_Lib_RPI/extra/doc/st7789/README.md

 5. For 3 and 4 better just to use bmp files direct from file system see examples.

 These class functions will return an error code in event of error see API for more details.

+###  Color codes

+For functions that accept a 16 bit color value.
+There is list of pre-defined colors in the 'colors' folder in doc.

 ## Hardware